awslabs/autonomous-driving-data-framework/docs/onboarding_addon.md

   url: https://charts.jetstack.io
  ```

-c.
-Identifying the images required for the helm chart:
+* Identifying the images required for the helm chart:

     Checking the charts in repository: